johncai117/DAMSL/README.md

-# SB-MTL: Score-based Meta Transfer-Learning for Cross-Domain Few-Shot Learning
+# DAMSL: Domain Agnostic Meta Score-based Learning for Cross-Domain Few-Shot Learning

 ## Introduction

-Submission for the ICCV 2021 Main Conference.
+Submission for ICCV 2021.

 ### Abstract

-  While many deep learning methods have seen significant success in tackling the problem of domain adaptation and few-shot learning separately, far fewer methods are able to jointly tackle both problems in Cross-Domain Few-Shot Learning (CD-FSL).
-This problem is exacerbated under sharp domain shifts that typify common computer vision applications.
-In this paper, we present a novel, flexible and effective method to address the CD-FSL problem.
-Our method, called Score-based Meta Transfer-Learning (SB-MTL), combines transfer-learning and meta-learning by using a MAML-optimized feature encoder and a score-based Graph Neural Network.
-First, we have a feature encoder that has specific layers designed to be fine-tuned.
-To do so, we apply a first-order MAML algorithm to find good initializations.
-Second, instead of directly taking the classification scores after fine-tuning, we interpret the scores as coordinates by mapping the pre-softmax classification scores onto a metric space.
-Subsequently, we apply a Graph Neural Network to propagate label information from the support set to the query set in our score-based metric space.
-We test our model on the Broader Study of Cross-Domain Few-Shot Learning (BSCD-FSL) benchmark, which includes a range of target domains with highly varying dissimilarity to the miniImagenet source domain.
-We observe significant improvements in accuracy across 5-shot, 20-shot and 50-shot, and on the four target domains of the BSCD-FSL benchmark.
-In terms of average accuracy, our model outperforms previous transfer-learning methods by 5.93% and outperforms previous meta-learning methods by 14.28%.
+  While many deep learning methods have successfully tackled domain adaptation and few-shot learning separately, far fewer methods are able to tackle Cross-Domain Few-Shot Learning (CD-FSL).
+We identify key problems in previous meta-learning methods over-fitting to the source domain, and previous transfer-learning methods overly relying on a fine-tuning process that does not utilize the structure of the support set.
+In this paper, we propose Domain Agnostic Meta Score-based Learning (DAMSL), a novel, versatile and highly effective solution that addresses the above problems to deliver significant out-performance over state-of-the-art methods.
+The core idea is that instead of directly using the scores from a fine-tuned feature encoder, we use these scores to create input coordinates for a domain independent metric space.
+A graph neural network is applied to learn an embedding and relation function over these coordinates, in order to process all information contained in the score distribution of the support set.
+Our proposed module is versatile and can be attached to refine any initial set of input scores over an episode.
+We test our model on both established CD-FSL benchmarks and new domains.
+From our extensive experiments across 5-shot, 20-shot and 50-shot, we show that our method overcomes the limitations of previous meta-learning and transfer-learning methods to deliver substantial improvements in accuracy across both smaller and larger domain shifts.

 ## Results

-* **Average accuracy across all trials: 74.06\%
+* **Average accuracy across all trials: 74.99\%
-* This is a 5.93\% improvement over the best-performing fine-tuning model (Transductive Fine-Tuning) and a 14.28\% improvement over the best-performing meta-learning model (Prototypical Networks).
+* This is a 6.86\% improvement over the best-performing fine-tuning model (Transductive Fine-Tuning) and a 15.21\% improvement over the best-performing meta-learning model (Prototypical Networks).

 ## Key Contributions